espebra/filebin2/README.md

 If this argument is set, then an administrator needs to manually approve new bins before files and archives can be downloaded.
 Bin and file operations except downloading are accepted while a bin is pending approval.
 This is a mechanism added to limit abuse.

 The API request used to approve a bin is an authenticated `PUT /admin/approve/{bin}`

+#### `--allow-robots` (default: not set)

+If this argument is set, then the `X-Robots-Tag` response header will allow search engines to index and show Filebin in search results.